der-pw/CPAP_Extension_for_BTT_Octopus/README.md

 The Fan Ports are controlled by a N-channel MOSFET.
 You just can controll the negative side with PWM but you need the positive side, because the VSR Input has commen GND.

 *Why not to connect to the GPIO of my Raspberry Pi?*
 It's the same like at some pins of your Octopus Board.
 They just have a logic level of 3.3V.
 The VSR Input of the CPAP Controller needs 5V for 100% cooling power.
-You loose around 30%.
+You lose around 30%.

+*Does this also work with other boards?*
+So far I have only tested it with the Octopus, Octopus Pro and the Fysetc Cheetah 3.0.
+In principle, it should work with many boards that offer a slot for a 12864 display.
+However, you then have to check whether a pin with a PWM signal arrives at the positions I used.

 ### This is Open Source Hardware